seanwhelton/RITRacingSoftware.github.io/docs/Hardware/Altium/schematic-basics.md

 ---

+### Schematic Templates

+[Schematic templates](../../Hardware/Altium/schematic-templates.md) are used to format information about your schematic.
+The RIT Racing library has a standardized template that should be used for all designs.

 ## Validation

 Once the schematic is complete, it needs to be validated to check for any errors.
 Validation must be completed before generating the PCB layout.